Kurento/kurento/source/user/installation_dev.rst

       sudo apt-get update
       sudo apt-get install kurento-media-server

-This will install the latest KMS nightly (potentially unstable) version.
+This will install the latest KMS nightly version.